This is a real workflow that many of our users describe. Here it is in their words.

 That last number hit hardest.
 I wasn't just losing time saving files – I was losing time finding them again.
 Manual saving is inconsistent.
 Some days I'd rename carefully.
 Other days I'd be in a rush and dump everything into the wrong folder under a useless name like scan0047.pdf.

-The real cost of saving Gmail attachments manually
+The real cost of saving attachments manually

 When you save Gmail attachments to Google Drive by hand, you're making the same set of small decisions over and over: which folder does this go in, what should I name it, is this the right version?
-It feels like two minutes of work.
+It feels like a few minutes of work.
 Multiplied across a full working week, it's a part-time job.

 And because it's repetitive, it degrades.
 You start cutting corners.
 Files land in the wrong place.
 Names get lazier.
 Then one day a client asks for the contract from February and you're opening eight different files called contract.pdf trying to find it.